Biegann/BieganBrickRaceGame/README.md

 BieganBrickGame is a 2D game inspired by the classic "Brick Games: Race".
 The game is built using the Model-View-Controller (MVC) pattern, which ensures a clear separation between the game logic, user interface, and game state management.

-In the game, you control a brick that moves across the screen, aiming to avoid obstacles and score points.
+In the game, you control a car that moves across the screen, aiming to avoid obstacles and score points.
 The game features simple controls that make it easy to pick up and play.

 ## Controls